-The Company has exercised the FRS 116 exemption to not recognise right-of-use assets and lease liabilities for short-term leases that have a lease term of 12 months or less and leases of low-value assets.
+The Company applies the short-term lease recognition to not recognise right-of-use assets and lease liabilities for short-term leases that have a lease term of 12 months or less and leases of low-value assets.
 The lease payments associated with these leases are charged directly to profit on a straight-line basis over the lease term.